ubfx/BinDiffHelper/Readme.md

 ## How to Install
 Either download the .zip-File from the [release](https://github.com/ubfx/BinDiffHelper/releases), if it's compatible to your Ghidra version, otherwise see *How to build* below.

+1. Open Ghidra
-Open Ghidra, go to **File->Install Extensions...** in the **Main Window**.
-Click the +-Button in the top right and select the BinDiffHelper zip file.
+1. In the **Main Window**: Go to **File->Install Extensions...**
+1. Click the +-Button in the top right and select the BinDiffHelper zip file

-Close the plugin manager.
-Restart Ghidra to load the new plugin.
+1. Close the plugin manager.
+Restart Ghidra to load the new plugin
+1. See *Usage* below

 ## Recommended other tools
 * BinExport plugin [binaries](https://github.com/google/binexport/releases) or compiled from [source](https://github.com/google/binexport/tree/master/java/BinExport) for your specific Ghidra version